Skip to main content

 • You never need a referral to see a specialist / you can go directly for care

-Personal Choice High Deductible Health Plan (HDHP)
+High Deductible Health Plan (HDHP)

-The Personal Choice PPO HDHP provides you greater freedom of choice by allowing you to select from an expansive network of doctors and hospitals.
-You can maximize your coverage by accessing care through Personal Choice's network (In-network) of hospitals, doctors and specialists, or by accessing care through preferred providers that participate in the Blue Card® PPO program across the country.
-With Personal Choice, you also have the freedom to select providers who do not participate in the Personal Choice network or BlueCard PPO program (Out-of-network).
+The PPO-based High Deductible Health Plan (HDHP) provides you greater freedom of choice by allowing you to select from an expansive network of doctors and hospitals.
+You can maximize your coverage by accessing in-network care through the Personal Choice PPO network of hospitals, doctors and specialists, or by accessing care through preferred providers that participate in the Blue Card® PPO program across the country.
+With the HDHP, you also have the freedom to select out-of-network providers who do not participate in the Personal Choice PPO network or BlueCard PPO program.
 However, if you receive services from out-of-network providers, you will have higher out-of-pocket costs and may have to submit paid claims for reimbursement.

-With Personal Choice PPO HDHP:
+With the HDHP:

 • You are responsible for higher initial out-of-pocket expenses, because of the higher deductible